Telex

 "cracker".

-are employed by computer security companies, and are doing something completely
+of these people are employed by computer security companies, and are

-legal; and many were formerly hackers within sense 2.
+doing something completely legal; and many were formerly hackers within

-to an existing piece of software, made available to the hacker community, such
+modification to an existing piece of software, made available to the

-rooftops, shafts and other hidden aspects of urban life, sometimes including
+air ducts, rooftops, shafts and other hidden aspects of urban life,

 "Script kiddie" is reserved for a computer user of little or no skill who simply follows directions or uses a cook-book approach without fully understanding the meaning of the steps they are performing.